stuntipong/symmetrical-octo-parakeet/README.md

 3. Testing the written codes both manually and automatically For the automatic mode, use the function pytest and make sure that the testing code file starts with 'test'.
+Also, test for the coverage: the fraction of lines of code being executed during the test run.

+4.